OrienteerBAP/Orienteer-Guidebook/user_interface_configuration.md

 # User Interface Configuration

-Orienteer provides adaptive UI, making Orienteer apps available on mobile devices.
+Orienteer provides adaptive UI, making Orienteer apps suitable for mobile devices.

 ##Configuring Perspectives

 The administrator allocates perspectives available for each user role.

-To configure perspectives, on the navigation pane, click **Perspectives** (URL: *&lt;databaseURL&gt; /browse/OPerspective*).
+To configure perspectives, on the navigation pane, click **Perspectives** (or go to URL */browse/OPerspective*).

 For a perspective, you can set:
 * **Name** - localizable name of a perspective